nuprl/TypeWeaver/src/migrate_dataset/README.md

             |-- corpus/
             |-- test_dataset/

-## Type Annotation Prediction
+## Type Prediction

-Running `main.py` with the `--infer` flag runs the type annotation prediction step of the pipeline.
+Running `main.py` with the `--predict` flag runs the type prediction step of the pipeline.
 Specify the prediction model with `--engine DeepTyper`.

 As input, the script takes every `.js` file in `data/original/corpus` and outputs a `.csv` file, containing type predictions, in `DeepTyper-out/corpus/predictions`, mirroring the directory structure of `data/original/corpus`.
-If type inference fails, then a `.err` file is written instead.
+If type prediction fails, then a `.err` file is written instead.

     data/